Home

 These posts explore the philosophy and practice of generic programming as taught by Alex Stepanov, architect of the C++ Standard Template Library.

 The central insight: algorithms arise from algebraic structure.
 The same algorithm that works on integers works on matrices, polynomials, and modular integers---not by accident, but because they share algebraic properties.
+When you recognize "this is a monoid" or "this is a Euclidean domain," you immediately know which algorithms apply.

 Each post demonstrates one beautiful idea with minimal, pedagogical C++ code (~100-300 lines).
+The implementations prioritize clarity over cleverness---code that reads like a textbook that happens to compile.

 Core Topics¶